 To improve your PTE Repeat Sentence score, you can try tips and tricks such as not relying on your short-term memory, not closing your eyes while repeating and learn to use shorthand.
-We will discuss each of these tricks in this article.
+We will discuss each of these methods in this article.

 1. Do NOT rely on your short term memory

 When it comes to RS, a lot of candidates resort to the old-school method of listening intently and then delivering.
-The downsides of this method are these.
+The downsides of this method are these:

 A. Our short term memory, generally, can retain 5-8 pieces of information at a time for, as the term implies, short time.
 This is for ideal conditions where there is no stress or $375 hanging in the balance.
 Therefore, a small distraction can make you lose your concentration and forget part or the whole of a sentence.

 B. It is a known fact that some sentences in the Repeat Sentence can be longer than normal.
 This will put strain on your short term memory to deliver sooner than the recording starts.
 So, missing again part or the whole of a sentence.

 2. Do NOT close your eyes while repeating